About

 DIY Answer GuyMy name is Larry.
-I’m the guy that’s been in the building trades for over 34 years.
+I’m the guy that’s been in the building trades for over 4 decades.

 Over that time, I acquired a wealth of knowledge and a uncanny knack for knowing what problems to look for, before starting a home improvement project, as well as the solutions to solve your problems in the mist of a project.